Eddiechiu/tf_learning/README.md

 ```
 git pull tf_learning master
 ```
+---
+### ubuntu terminal
-- start tensorflow in anaconda: activate the env for tensorflow and start sublime text3 in this env
+- start tensorflow in anaconda: activate the envirnoment for tensorflow and start sublime text3 in this envirnoment
 ```
 $ activate source tensorflow
 $ subl